cmvandrevala/cmvandrevala.github.io/teaching/csc/214/2024/fall/portfolios.md

 Some ideas for extra credit include (but are not limited to):

 * Write a one page paper on a major figure in computer science
-* Repeat one of the lab assignments with a programming language other than C++
+* Repeat one of the lab assignments with a programming language other than Java
 * Write the code for a famous / useful algorithm
 * Work on a personal software project that you find meaningful
 * Complete additional add-on credits, over the minimum requirement of ten